Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Experiments

-\textbf{Diffusion model fine-tuning} We use Stable Diffusion V1.5~\cite{rombach2022high} with image resolution of $512\times512$ as our basic model.
-Our implementation is based on the diffusers~\cite{von-platen-etal-2022-diffusers} toolbox, and the training schedule follows the default configuration provided by the toolbox.
-Specifically, we apply a constant learning rate of $10^{-4}$ for LoRA~\cite{hu2022lora} fine-tuning with a batch size of $64$ on each dataset.
-We set the head number $N$ of the difficulty score encoder to $50$ to provide enough description capacity.
+\paragraph{Diffusion Model.} We use the pretrained Stable Diffusion v1.5~\cite{rombach2022high} with an image resolution of $512\times512$, following the same configuration as Real-Fake.
+Our implementation is based on the Diffusers library~\cite{von-platen-etal-2022-diffusers} library, and the LoRA~\cite{hu2022lora} fine-tuning schedule follows its default configuration.

-\textbf{Difficulty controlled image synthesis} For each classification task, we augment the real training data by generating the same number of synthetic images.
-We use the default PLMS sampler with 30 steps and a guidance ratio of $2.0$ for generation.
-Following Real-Fake~\cite{yuan2024realfake}, a previous method based on domain-matching, we use captions generated by the BLIP2~\cite{li2023blip} model for Imagenette and simple captions \texttt{photo of [classname]} for the other datasets as text prompts.
+\paragraph{Training Data Synthesis.} We augment the real training data for each classification task by generating synthetic images at various ratios.
+Generation is performed using the default PLMS sampler with 30 steps and a guidance scale of $2.0$.
+Following Real-Fake, we use captions generated by the pretrained BLIP-2 model~\cite{li2023blip} for Imagenette and ImageNet, and simple prompts of the form ``\texttt{a photo of [CLS]}'' for the other datasets.
+Difficulty scores are sampled from a Gaussian distribution with mean $\mu = 0.5$ and standard deviation $\sigma = 0.1$.
+Other detailed settings are reported in the appendix.

-\textbf{Training of image classifier} In our experiments, we pretrain a baseline classifier $\hat{\mathcal{C}}$ with ResNet-50~\cite{he2016deep} on each dataset to assess difficulty score for each sample.
-After augmenting the target dataset, we train another classifier $\mathcal{C}$ on the augmented dataset.
-The training setting of both $\mathcal{C}$ and $\hat{\mathcal{C}}$ are aligned with Real-Fake~\cite{yuan2024realfake} for a fair comparison.